-Oculoplastics Value Based Clinical Commission
+Oculoplastics V alue Based Clinical Commission oning Policy

-Category: (IFR / Prior Approval / Monitored Approval) Monitored Approval Referral for Dry Eye Syndrome Local or National EBI (Evidence Based Interventions) Policy: Local
+Category: (IFR / Prior Approval / Monitored Approval) Monitored Approval

+Local or National EBI

+· • Local

+(IFR / Prior Approval / Monitored Approval)

 Dry eye syndrome, or dry eye disease, is a common condition that occurs when the eyes don't make enough tears, or the tears evaporate too quickly.
 The tear film covers the cornea and exposed conjunctiva.
 It contributes to the health of the cornea and conjunctiva by supplying nutrients, flushing away waste products and acting as a protective barrier.